112 Iphigenia

-Iphigenia (minor planet designation: 112 Iphigenia) is a fairly large and exceedingly dark main-belt asteroid.
+112 Iphigenia is a fairly large and exceedingly dark main-belt asteroid.
 It is classified as a C-type asteroid, and therefore probably has a primitive carbonaceous composition.
 It was discovered by German-American astronomer C. H. F. Peters on September 19, 1870, and named after Iphigenia, a princess sacrificed by her father in Greek mythology.
 The orbital elements for 112 Iphigenia were published by German astronomer Friedrich Tietjen in 1871.

 This body is orbiting the Sun with a period of 3.80 years and an eccentricity of 0.13.
 The orbital plane is inclined by 2.6° to the plane of the ecliptic.
 112 Iphigenia has a cross-section diameter of ~72 km.
 Photometric observations of this asteroid during 2007 at the Observatorio Astronómico de Mallorca were used to create a light curve plot, which was published in 2010.
 This showed a relatively long synodic rotation period of 31.385±0.006 hours (1.3 days) and a brightness variation of 0.30±0.02 magnitude during each cycle.
 These findings agree with independent results reported in 2008, which gave a period of 31.466±0.001 hours.